Board of Directors

 James won his first position as a draftsman upon completing a two-year vocational technical degree in mechanical drafting while simultaneously earning his high-school diploma.
 He studied architecture and graduated from the University of Florida in 1988 with a Bachelor of Design.
 He moved to the Bay Area and worked for an architect-builder in Oakland.

 After hanging his shingle out in 1995, James joined AIA San Francisco.
 He was a founding member of BAYA, (Bay Area Young Architects), and Chairman in 1998 leading the successful BAYA Installation “Pixel City” at the 1998 AIA National Convention.
 He served on the AIA San Francisco Board of Directors from 1999-2000, AIA California Council Board of directors from 2001-2002 and State Architect Advisor for the AIACC Academy of Emerging Professionals from 2005-2006.
 His passion for Advocacy in the profession was nurtured by serving on the Advocacy Committees at AIASF and AIACC for nine years.

 In 2010, James joined the National Advisory Group for CRAN, (Custom Residential Architect’s Network), a Sub-Committee of the AIA Housing Knowledge Community.
 In 2011, James was one of eight CRAN members to successfully petition AIA National Leadership for CRAN to become its own Knowledge Community.
 He has served on the ExCom Board for CRAN including National Chairman in 2015 and currently serves on the CRAN Legacy Committee which he led to create.

 His leadership skills earned National AIA Presidential Appointments to the Board Knowledge Committee from 2012-2013, Digital Transformation Board Work Group from 2014-2015, ArchiPAC National Steering Committee and an At-Large-Representative for the AIA Strategic Council from 2015-2017.
 For the past four years, James has been actively involved with the AIA Architects Foundation and currently serves as President.

-A dedicated, passionate and articulate public speaker, James has presented extensively on the Architect as Master Builder, Architect-led Design-build, BIM, Starting an Architectural Practice, Emotional Intelligence and Presentation Skills on a local, state and national level including AIA National Conventions in San Antonio, New Orleans, Washington, D.C., Denver, Chicago, Atlanta, Philadelphia and accepted for Orlando in 2017.
+A dedicated, passionate and articulate public speaker, James has presented extensively on the Architect as Master Builder, Architect-led Design-build, BIM, Starting an Architectural Practice, Emotional Intelligence and Presentation Skills on a local, state and national level including AIA National Conventions in San Antonio, New Orleans, Washington, D.C., Denver, Chicago, Atlanta, Philadelphia and Orlando.